 You may also like to read the ultimate guide to washing instructions and How To Quickly Know How Much Detergent To Use For Each Load!

 This post contains affiliate links, and The Organizer UK may earn commissions for purchases made through the links in this post.
 For more details, see here.
 Thank you so much for your support!

 Drying your laundry over your doors is a quick way to get some air around your bedsheets if you don’t have a garden or tumble drier, but it does have drawbacks.
 It can cause mold to grow inside your doors over time.
 Spin it on the highest setting you can on your washing machine and drape it over the tops of the doors.
 Make sure you wipe the tops of the door clean first and wipe them before hanging them.

 This seems like a standard way people dry sheets indoors but try to keep your drying upstairs rather than hanging them all over your living room, as it will make your home feel cluttered.

 This is a similar way to dry your sheets as the over-the-door method, and it comes with the same warnings as a standard door.
 Ventilate the room well and be careful not to trap moisture in your wardrobe; this could cause your clothes to go moldy!

 If you are drying bed sheets on the radiator, run your machine for an extra two spins, and hang them over the radiators!
 Giving them an extra spin once they have been washed should speed up the drying time when you put them on the radiator.
-Switch the sheets around every 30-45 mins to speed up the drying time too.
+Switch the sheets around every 30-45 minutes to speed up the drying time.